BestTimesToVisit.com Logo

 money

 Carry smaller denominations of Saudi Riyal (SAR) for everyday purchases at souks and smaller shops; many places, especially outside malls, may not accept cards.
-Use your bank's app to check exchange rates before you leave and consider using ATMs at larger banks for better rates than airport exchanges.
+Use your bank's international ATM card to withdraw SAR from ATMs in larger malls or banks to get the best exchange rates, avoiding currency exchange bureaus which often have higher fees.

 transport